BetaHuhn/electron-win-state/README.md

 ### Resetting the Window

-If `addReset` is enabled (it is by default) a `.resetWindowToDefault()` method will be added to the provided [BrowserWindow](https://www.electronjs.org/docs/api/browser-window) and can be used to both reset the stored state, as well as resizing the window to it's defaults:
+If `addMethods` is enabled (it is by default) a `.resetWindowToDefault()` method will be added to the provided [BrowserWindow](https://www.electronjs.org/docs/api/browser-window) and can be used to both reset the stored state, as well as resizing the window to it's defaults:

 ```js
 import WinState from 'electron-win-state'